II. PRELIMINARY PROCEEDINGS

 (i) the defendant expressly waives the right to a jury trial and to a prosecution based only on an indictment or presentment; or

-(ii) Of Preliminary Examination and Grand Jury.
+(ii) Of Preliminary Hearing and Grand Jury.
 If the defendant offers to waive the right to a grand jury investigation and a trial by jury, the court may permit it if the district attorney general or the district attorney general’s representative does not then object.
 In the event of such waiver, the magistrate shall hear the misdemeanor case on the guilty plea and determine the sentence.
 The defendant may appeal judgment on a plea of guilty to a misdemeanor after waiver of a grand jury investigation and jury trial, but only as to the sentence imposed.

 (2) Upon Plea of Not Guilty.

-(C) When Preliminary Examination, Grand Jury, and Jury Trial Waived; Appeal.
+(C) When Preliminary Hearing, Grand Jury, and Jury Trial Waived; Appeal.
 If the defendant offers to waive in writing the right to a grand jury investigation and a trial by jury, and to submit the case to the general sessions court–and the district attorney general or the district attorney general’s representative does not object–the magistrate may accept the defendant’s written waiver and hear the misdemeanor case on the not guilty plea.
 The magistrate may enter judgment, including any fine or jail sentence prescribed by law for the misdemeanor.
 The state may not appeal from a judgment of acquittal.
 The defendant may appeal a guilty judgment or the sentence imposed, or both, to the circuit or criminal court for a trial de novo as provided by law.

 (1) Advice to Defendant.
 If the offense charged is a felony, the defendant shall not be called on to plead.
 The magistrate shall inform the defendant of: